 READ DAVID ENSOR’S ARTICLE: How Washington Can Win the Information War, David Ensor, Foreign Policy, December 14, 2015.

 Another former Voice of America director, David S. Jackson, has also endorsed the one BBG Board/one CEO solution.
-Former Radio Free Europe / Radio Liberty (RFE/RL) executives, including former Washington Post foreign correspondent in Moscow and former NPR president Kevin Klose, are opposed to this proposal and support the bipartisan H.R.
+Former Radio Free Europe / Radio Liberty (RFE/RL) executives, including former Washington Post foreign correspondent in Moscow and former NPR president Kevin Klose, H.R.
 2323 bill introduced by Rep. Ed Royce (R-CA) and Rep. Eliot Engel (D-NY) and approved unanimously by members of the House Foreign Affairs Committee.

 Mr. Lansing, while he is a highly successful U.S. domestic cable industry and entertainment TV executive, has no substantive experience in government operations, U.S. public diplomacy, U.S. foreign policy, counter-propaganda, psychological warfare, or U.S. international journalism, broadcasting and other U.S. Government-funded media outreach abroad.
 During the Cold War, Radio Free Europe / Radio Liberty had much larger audiences and much grater impact in most Soviet block countries than the Voice of America.
 RFE’s and RL’s success was attributed to its editorial independence, institutional separation from the U.S. government while being supportive of long-term U.S. foreign policy objectives, and its independent, non-federal oversight board.
 To see who disagrees with Mr. Ensor, Mr. Shell and Mr. Lansing on the one Superman CEO idea

 READ: OPINION Former Voice of America Director: U.S. International Media Needs Only One CEO, Other Experts Disagree, BBG Watch, November 29, 2015.